 It is possible that a lessee has already issued financial statements that reflect lease modification accounting for a rent concession that has now become eligible for the extended practical expedient, for example, an entity's 31 December 2020 financial statements issued before the March 2021 amendments were finalised.
-If the lessee had elected to apply the original practical expedient in the financial statements issued, the lessee would now be required to reverse the lease modification accounting and account for the now eligible rent concession in accordance with amendment issued in March 2021 once those amendments are adopted (e.g. in the entity's 31 March 2021 quarterly interim financial statements or in the entity's 30 June 2021 half-yearly interim financial statements).
+If the lessee had elected to apply the original practical expedient in the financial statements issued, the lessee would now be required to reverse the lease modification accounting and account for the now eligible rent concession in accordance with amendment issued in March 2021 once those amendments are adopted (e.g. in the entity's 31 March 2021 interim financial statements).

 The illustrative interim condensed financial statements included in this publication demonstrate examples of how the amendments may affect reporting entities, along with example disclosures.
-For further information on COVID-19 related rent concessions, including further detailed guidance, please refer to BDO's IFRB 2021/08 COVID-19 Supplement (December 2020), IFRB 2021/08 COVID-19 related Rent Concessions beyond 30 June 2021: Extension of Practical Expedient (Additional FAQs) and other publications on IFRS reporting microsite.
+For further information on COVID-19 related rent concessions, including further detailed guidance, please refer to BDO's IFRS Illustrative Disclosures - COVID-19 Supplement (December 2021) and other publications on IFRS reporting microsite.